dapivei/multivariate-and-categorical-statistics/README.md

 ***
 Class notes, homeworks, practices and helpful links employed during the course imparted by Abdolnasser Sadeghkhani.

+Outline of topics covered per class:

++ Review of Matrix and Linear Algebra
++ Review of Probability and Statistic Concepts

 Additional useful links for differente topics covered during class:

 **Linear Algebra and Matrix Theory**